Tinku10/config-nvim/README.md

 * My initial ```.vimrc``` was a copy of [ThePrimegean](https://github.com/ThePrimeagen)'s ```.vimrc``` after I saw his video and shifted to vim permanently.
 A huge thanks to him.

 * Also thanks to [Dimytr](https://github.com/voitd).
-I built my statusline with the help of his statusfile setup.
+I built my initial statusline with the help of his statusfile setup.